Administrative Guidelines of Dearborn Public Schools are as follows:

-The valedictorian designation shall be the student who has the highest cumulative grade point average in grades 9 – 12.
+- The valedictorian designation shall be the student who has the highest cumulative grade point average (8 Semesters)

-The salutatorian shall be the student with the next highest cumulative grade point average.
+- The salutatorian shall be the student with the second highest cumulative grade point average (8 Semesters)

-No one may be valedictorian or salutatorian if they receive any major discipline in junior or senior year (Out of School Suspension of 2 or more days)
+- No one may be valedictorian or salutatorian if they receive any major discipline in junior or senior year (Out of School Suspension of 2 or more days)

-Interested seniors submit a speech (5 minutes or less)
+- Interested seniors submit a speech (5 minutes or less) by deadline

-After the panel selects the top three, they are presented to administration for approval of the appropriateness of content.
+- After the panel selects the top three, they are presented to administration for final approval of the appropriateness of content

 - The Principal then meets with the finalist and informs him/her that he/she will speak at graduation.